-- (i) In the circumstances, no amount of aggravated damages should be awarded in respect of the First and/or Second New Particulars of Aggravated Damages. - 1167H.
-In connection with this topic, a number of matters should be noted in respect of an answer given by Ms Smithies at the conclusion of her evidence in the cross-claim proceeding in relation to the letter of apology sent to the Associate to McCallum CJ following the vacation of the criminal trial in June 2022.
+- (i) In the circumstances, no amount of aggravated damages should be awarded in respect of the First and/or Second New Particulars of Aggravated Damages. - answer given by Ms Smithies at the conclusion of her evidence in the cross-claim proceeding in relation to the letter of apology sent to the Associate to McCallum CJ following the vacation of the criminal trial in June 2022.
 Ms Smithies was asked by his Honour (T2615.35-38):